Logarithmic Spectral Distribution of a Non-Hermitian $\beta$-Ensemble: Equilibrium density via free probability for and

-\subsection{Non-Symmetric Ensemble}
+The moments seemingly do not correspond to any interesting combinatorial objects, unlike the semi-circle, which relates to the Catalan numbers.

+\subsection{Non-symmetric ensemble}

-To derive the limiting spectral density of the non-symmetric tridiagonal matrix ensemble in the low temperature limit $(\beta \gg 1)$, consider the characteristic polynomial of the scaled matrix $G_n$ from subsection~\ref{Sec:low temperature expansion}.
+To derive the limiting spectral density of the non-symmetric tridiagonal matrix ensemble in the low temperature limit $(\beta \gg 1)$, consider the characteristic polynomial of the scaled matrix $G_n$ from Section~\ref{Sec:low temperature expansion}.
 Specifically,

 where $\theta_i\sim \mathcal{U}(0,2\pi)$.
-We introduced here a factor of $\sqrt{2}$ in front of $G_n$ compared with the notation in section \ref{Sec:low temperature expansion}, for the same reasons as discussed for the non-symmetric ensemble in subsection \ref{Sec:SpecDensUcon}.
-We now consider the polynomial $\mathcal{P}_n^{G}(z)$, defined in analogy to eq.~\eqref{eq: Characteristic Polynomial}, associated to the rescaled random matrix $G_n$. \begin{Lemma} The coefficients $\kappa_\ell^{(n,G)}$ of the polynomial $\mathcal{P}_n^G(z)$ are independent, have zero mean and variance given by
+We introduced here a factor of $\sqrt{2}$ in front of $G_n$ compared with the notation in Section~\ref{Sec:low temperature expansion}, for the same reasons as discussed for the non-symmetric ensemble in Section~\ref{Sec:SpecDensUcon}.
+We now consider the polynomial $\mathcal{P}_n^{G}(z)$, defined in analogy to equation~\eqref{eq: Characteristic Polynomial}, associated to the rescaled random matrix $G_n$. \begin{Lemma} The coefficients $\kappa_\ell^{(n,G)}$ of the polynomial $\mathcal{P}_n^G(z)$ are independent, have zero mean and variance given by